 A lot of Nigerians use feature phones to access the internet with a lot of these phones less than 240 pixels wide.
 You need to figure out how to build an online store that will offer a reasonable shopping or product browsing experience given this constraint.

-Since a lot of Nigerians are already using mobile, you should also consider integrating mobile payment solutions like the much talked about mobile money in your online store.
+Since a lot of Nigerians are already using mobile, you should also consider integrating mobile payment solutions like the much talked about mobile money to your online store.

 Although, in my opinion none of the mobile money services has shown any sign of success, integrating mobile payment solutions on your online store is worth a short.
 Maybe it is the push that the mobile money sector needs.